41.129: Professional Development for Administrators

 Colleen Bendl | Chief Human Resources Officer

 - Ohio university values the individuals in its community.
 It encourages and supports programs that enrich their lives and improve their knowledge and skills.
-Professional development provides opportunities for Administrators and Classified Employees to better serve the educational process, the academic community, and thus the institution as a whole, by increasing staff effectiveness through on-going training and development for a current assignment as well as preparing for future career growth at Ohio university.
+Professional development provides opportunities for administrative employees to better serve the educational process, the academic community, and thus the institution as a whole, by increasing staff effectiveness through on-going training and development for a current assignment as well as preparing for future career growth at Ohio university.
 Supervisors are encouraged to support professional development for their employees whenever possible.

-- Professional development is the organized, formal, and systematic efforts of Ohio university to provide and promote education and training for its administrative and classified employees.
+- Professional development is the organized, formal, and systematic efforts of Ohio university to provide and promote education and training for its administrative employees.

 - Professional development includes: